 Read up on your destination, its people, culture and traditional crafts.
-Reading forums, such as those on Tripadvisor, relating to specific destinations will give you an idea of availability and prices.
+Reading forums, such as those on Tripadvisor, will give you an idea of availability and prices in specific destinations.
 If you have an idea of what you would like to buy, research tips and tricks for telling genuine or high-quality items from fakes or poor quality products.

 Buy from the person who made it wherever possible.
-In Laos, I found it easy to get right to the source and bought scarves in small weaving villages where they were being made, rather from centralised, tourist markets where prices are generally higher and manufacturer unknown.
-Not only is it more interesting to visit the villages and see the items in production, but it is easier to tell how genuine they are.
+In Laos, I found it easy to get right to the source and bought scarves in small weaving villages where they were being made, rather from centralised, tourist markets where prices are generally higher and the manufacturers unknown.
+Not only is it more interesting to visit the villages and see the items in production, but it is easier to tell how genuine they are and often cheaper.

 If in doubt, look for Fairtrade endorsed items, stores and galleries.
 In the words of the Fairtrade website: